foilfence/feature-site-minder-emailer/README.md

 # Siteminder Email Sender Exercise
 ## How to Run Locally

-Add a file `application.properties` in your project root and provide the following parameters:
+Create a file `application.properties` in your ``src/java/resources folder`` and provide the following parameters:

 ```
 spring.application.name=emailsender